NGO-Algorithm-Audit/local-first-web-tool/README.md

 - upgrade files in public/pyodide
   - download from https://github.com/pyodide/pyodide/releases and extract the files
   - download pyodide and pyodide-core
-  - place only the needed files from pyodide in the public/pyodide folder
+  - place only the needed files from pyodide in the public/pyodide-[version] folder
-  - place all files from pyodide-core in the public/pyodide folder
+  - place all files from pyodide-core in the public/pyodide-[version] folder
+  - change the use-worker.ts file to point to the new version